This article will be updated as additional information becomes available. Please check back here regularly for updates and new FAQ.

 A4: In addition to the guidance above to address virtual machines, you have to contact your service provider to make sure that the hosts that are running your virtual machines are adequately protected.

-For Windows Server virtual machines that are running in Azure, see this Azure blog.
+For Windows Server virtual machines that are running in Azure, this Azure doc page.
 For using Azure Update Management to mitigate against this issue on guest VMs, see this article.

 Q5: Are there any Windows Server container-specific guidelines?